FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/RaspberryPi/Installation.md

 * [Raspberry Pi Imager](https://www.raspberrypi.com/software/) (you may also use [BalenaEtcher Imager](https://www.balena.io/etcher)

-Follow the instructions to create a SD card with the appropriate image.
+Follow the instructions to prepare an SD card with the appropriate image.

 <img src="rpi-imager.png" width="200" />